 The Mediterranean climate of our area is what shapes the wines, leaving them strong but polished.
 There is also a continental influence, which lowers winter temperatures and raises them in summer and there is little annual rainfall.
 Terra Alta is also a very sunny region but one which lies at the mercy of two prevailing winds: the Cierzo blowing from the interior and the more humid Garbí coming from the Mediterranean.

-Our philosophy in the vineyard is governed by what the French call “Lutte Raisonée”.
+Our philosophy in the vineyard has always been governed by what the French call “Lutte Raisonée”.
 This literally translates as “Reasoned Fight”, but is perhaps better translated as “Sustainable Culture”.

 Sustainable Culture is a compromise between a “free for all” and organic/biodynamic methods, with more flexibility and the possibility to use some chemicals and pesticides but less often and less aggressively than conventional producers.
 We believe that, conscientiously practiced, this method resembles organic culture in many ways, except for the occasional use, even if minimal, of non “organic” chemicals.